 Quadratic Forms with Applications to Algebraic Geometry and Topology

-This volume has grown out of lectures given by Professor Pfister over many years.
-The emphasis here is placed on results about quadratic forms that give rise to interconnections between number theory, algebra, algebraic geometry and topology.
-Topics discussed include Hilbert's 17th problem, the Tsen-Lang theory of quasi algebraically closed fields, the level of topological spaces and systems of quadratic forms over arbitrary fields.
-Whenever possible proofs are short and elegant, and the author's aim was to make this book as self-contained as possible.
-This is a gem of a book bringing together thirty years' worth of results that are certain to interest anyone whose research touches on quadratic forms.
+This volume discusses results about quadratic forms that give rise to interconnections among number theory, algebra, algebraic geometry, and topology.
+The author deals with various topics including Hilbert's 17th problem, the Tsen-Lang theory of quasi-algebraically closed fields, the level of topological spaces, and systems of quadratic forms over arbitrary fields.
+Whenever possible, proofs are short and elegant, and the author has made this book as self-contained as possible.
+This book brings together thirty years' worth of results certain to interest anyone whose research touches on quadratic forms.

 - Very well known figure